wbreeze/album/README.md

    `cpan> install URI::Escape`
 3. Exit CPAN:
    `cpan> exit`

+### Missing stylesheets

+You'll need to copy the `.css` stylesheets from the `style` directory to a `style` directory in the root of your web directory.
+Alternatively, you can change the stylesheet references in `style/layout.xsl` and `style/album.xsl` to find these stylesheets in whatever location you would like.

 ## Xalan and Xerces
 You will need an XSL Transform engine, such as Xalan.